Safety Starts Here: Learn the Gate Basics

 How to select the right gate

-There are 3 easy steps to selecting the correct gate or enclosure for your space.
+There are 3 easy steps to sorting through baby gate options and selecting the correct gate or enclosure for your space.

 1. Determine Your Location:

 Common locations for safety gates are at the top of stairs, bottom of stairs, between rooms and hallways, and around unsafe spaces such as electronic equipment or fireplaces.
 You may also want to create an enclosed play space for your little one.
 Your location will determine the type of gate or enclosure you need.